MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M02L05_Users.md

 In this practice lab, you will be adding users and assigning security roles.

-You will create a Team and add the Team.
+You will create a Team and adding users to the Team.

 You will add the users and team to column security profiles.